quevivasbien/quevivasbien.github.io/README.txt

 THE SOFTWARE.

-The actual content on the site -- blog posts, and otherwise -- are NOT covered under the same license and are the property of the author, Mckay Jensen.
+The actual content on the site -- blog posts, graphics, and otherwise -- are NOT covered under the same license and are the property of the author, Mckay Jensen.

 Note also that I have substantially modified the original Saturn theme.